Transatlantic Foreign and Security policy

 Briefing Papers

-A summary of our roundtables (held under the Chatham House Rule), including top comments from European, American, British and Australian politicians, experts and analysts.
+A summary of some of our roundtables held under the Chatham House Rule, including top comments from European, American, British and Australian politicians, experts and analysts.